 While in Brazil, Abegunde met Yoruba elders.
 (Yoruba religious practices and culture have been preserved in South America, the Caribbean, and the United States.)
 She’d been introduced to the Yoruba Orisa religion by a senior priest (who’d later become her godmother) in Chicago.
 Soon after that meeting, she was initiated into the Yoruba egungun (ancestral) society, where she would receive the name Abiodun Abegunde.
 She would later also receive the name Osunbimpe from an elder Yoruba couple.
 Since receiving the name Abegunde, she has used it solely to identify herself.

 From the time she earned her master’s degree through the late aughts, Abegunde worked in Chicago as an educator and an historical researcher.

-Then, in 2007, she came to Bloomington, drawn here because IU’s then-nascent AAADS department offered her the opportunity to study trauma and healing in her own distinctive way.
+Then, in 2009, she came to Bloomington, drawn here because IU’s AAADS department offered her the opportunity to study trauma and healing in her own distinctive way.

 “I wanted to do a creative dissertation,” she says.
 “The department offered something more than a performance approach.
 Throughout my time and my tenure here, the department has supported my research and creative work.”

 Written and oral performance are the tonics this healer prescribes.